tudorpintea999/ethnum-rs/README.md

 ethnum = { version = "1", features = ["llvm-intrinsics"] }
 ```

-And, genererally it is a good idea to compile with `linker-plugin-lto` enabled
+And, generally it is a good idea to compile with `linker-plugin-lto` enabled
-in order to actually take advantage of the the optimized assembly:
+in order to actually take advantage of the optimized assembly:

 ```sh
 RUSTFLAGS="-Clinker-plugin-lto -Clinker=clang -Clink-arg=-fuse-ld=lld" cargo build